 You do not need to be present in the room, but you are welcome there if your child is comfortable with it.

-With safety in mind, it is best for all of us if you remain present in your home with me and your child during your child's tutoring sessions.
+With safety in mind, it's best if you remain in your home with your child and me during your child's tutoring sessions.

 How often does my son or daughter need tutoring?